Paraphrasing is an essential IELTS skill. This post will show you how to paraphrase effectively.

 - You can also change the word order if there is an adjective or noun in the question.
 You do this by simply changing the adjective into a relative clause.

-Question: Learning to manage money is one of the key aspects to adult life.
+Question: Learning to manage money is one of the key aspects of adult life.

 Method Number 3: Change the Form of the Word